 For a full account of the registered dispensaries in Missouri, check out the DHSS official list of licensed marijuana establishments.

 As a law-abiding Missouri state citizen, you should be aware of both your rights and your responsibilities while you are undergoing your medical cannabis treatment:

-- You are allowed to purchase up to 4 ounces of marijuana every 30 days.
-If your specific treatment imposes a higher dosage, the Department of Health may set a different purchasing limit that will not exceed a physician-recommended 60-day supply.
+- You can buy up to 4 ounces of marijuana every 30 days.
+If your specific treatment requires a higher dosage, the Department of Health may set a different purchasing limit that will not exceed a physician-recommended 60-day supply.
 However, you have no legal right to possess anything exceeding the explicitly set limit.

-- You can cultivate marijuana at home IF you have a Missouri patient cultivation card.
-This card comes on top of your regular medical marijuana ID card, and you will have to pay an extra $102.30 fee to obtain it.
+- As per state regulation, you can cultivate your own marijuana at home, IF you have a Missouri patient cultivation card.
+This card comes on top of your regular medical marijuana ID card, and you will have to pay an extra $102.30 fee in order to obtain it.
 A Missouri patient cultivation card allows you to grow up to 6 flowering plants at a time.

 - In Missouri, possession of a controlled substance such as hashish and/or marijuana concentrates falls under the same Schedule I Drug regulations.
 Therefore, if your medical treatment includes products that are hashish-based OR made from any other type of marijuana concentrate, know that the penalties for unlawful use remain the same.